 There are several types of just-world beliefs, which are categorized based on two main criteria:

 - Intrapersonal/interpersonal bias.
-An intrapersonal bias refers to the expectation of a just world with regards to yourself (e.g. “I’ll get what I deserve”), while an interpersonal bias refers to the expectation of a just world with regards to someone else (e.g. “they’ll get what they deserve”).
+An intrapersonal bias refers to the expectation of a just world with regard to yourself (e.g. “I’ll get what I deserve”), while an interpersonal bias refers to the expectation of a just world with regard to someone else (e.g. “they’ll get what they deserve”).

 - Retrospective/prospective bias.
-A retrospective bias refers to the expectation of a just world with regards to past events (e.g. “you got what you deserved”), while a prospective bias refers to the expectation of a just world with regards to future events (e.g. “you will get what you deserve”).
+A retrospective bias refers to the expectation of a just world with regard to past events (e.g. “you got what you deserved”), while a prospective bias refers to the expectation of a just world with regard to future events (e.g. “you will get what you deserve”).